nitundatta8/word-counter/README.md

 2. Open the downloaded directory in a text editor of your choice.
   (VSCode, Atom, etc.)
 3. Make sure that C#/.netcore2.2 is installed on your computer.
-4. Begin the program with the command dotnet run.
+4. For launching the program navigate to the _WordCounter_ directory and run _dotnet build_.
+5. Next,run _dotnet run_ command in the same directory to execute this compiled code.
-5. For testing,locate to the WordCounter.Tests directory and run "dotnet test".
+5. For testing,locate to the WordCounter.Tests directory and run _dotnet test_.